 .knar(KNIME archive file)

 You can explore example workflows - including real-world use cases - on the public EXAMPLES server.

-Inspect the workflow groups for different categories by expanding the EXAMPLES mount point in the KNIME Explorer, and then double clicking the text below as shown in Example workflow available on the EXAMPLES Server.
+Inspect the workflow groups for different categories by expanding the EXAMPLES mount point in the KNIME Explorer, and then double clicking the text below as shown in Figure 15.

 To download an example workflow:

 the workflow into your LOCAL workspace.
 Double click the downloaded copy of the example workflow to open and edit it like any other workflow.